LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 transitioning between developing and testing an application.

 .. warning::
-   While the above is generally true, it is currently required to restart Lasso Server when **adding** or **removing** files from an in-development LassoApp.
+   While the above is generally true, it is currently required to restart Lasso Server when *adding* or *removing* files from an in-development LassoApp.
 We aim to remove this restriction in a future release.
-File content can be modified without any such restrictions.
+(File content can be modified without any such restrictions.)

 The Layout of a LassoApp
 ------------------------

-By utilizing the "Nodes, Resources and Content Representation" concepts a LassoApp can be logically organized and provide clean, hierarchical, natural language URLs.
+By using the "Nodes, Resources and Content Representation" concepts a LassoApp can be logically organized and provide clean, hierarchical, natural language URLs.

 For example a simple "Contacts" LassoApp might have a structure similar to the
 following:

 .. code-block:: none

-   LassoApps
+   LassoApps/
-      mycontacts
+      mycontacts/
-         contacts
+         contacts/
             index.lasso
-         css
+         css/
             appstyle.css
          index.lasso
-         js
+         js/
             scripts.js
-         other
+         other/
             footer.lasso
             header.lasso